sourcegraph/about/content/blogposts/2023/feature-release-october-2023.md

   title="Competitor multiline autocomplete"
 />

-Cody itself remains open source, while integrating with Sourcegraph Code Search (source available) and proprietary LLMs.
-Sourcegraph remains committed to its philosophy of striving for open source for single player dev tools like Cody.
-We also believe freedom of choice in the fast-moving model landscape will be a competitive advantage and accelerator of progress for Cody that will compound over time.
+Cody itself remains open source.
+We also believe our ability to integrate the best open source and proprietary LLMs in the fast-moving model landscape will be a competitive advantage and accelerator of progress for Cody that will compound over time.

 ### Cody for Neovim, now available as experimental